Rethinking the toxic workplace

 The real shift comes when the fantasy of reform gives way to recognition.
 Once you understand that the workplace is preserving itself, not failing by accident, your choices change.
 You stop treating every contradiction as a problem to solve and start deciding whether this is a game whose rules you are willing to live under.
 This is the essence of agency.

 That’s what most workplace discourse avoids saying out loud.
 Not every environment is meant to be fixed and not every misfit is a call to activism.
-Sometimes the clearest sign of intelligence is recognising when to leave.
+Sometimes the clearest sign of intelligence is recognising when to leave, or how you need to adjust to stay.

 There is no such thing as a toxic system.
-There’s a system you’ve outgrown and the mismatch is now having a toxic effect on you.
+There’s a system you’ve outgrown, or one you understand more clearly than before, and the mismatch is now having a toxic effect on you.

 Hack Narcissism and support my work